taosdata/flink-connector-tdengine/README.md

 ## 3. Prerequisites

 - Java 1.8 or above runtime environment and Maven 3.6 or above installed, with environment variables correctly set.
 - TDengine has been deployed locally.
 For specific steps, please refer to [Deploy TDengine](https://docs.tdengine.com/get-started/deploy-from-package/).
 Please make sure taosd and taosAdapter have been started.
-If you are using a Mac system, please use the command `sudo ln -s /usr/local/lib/libtaos.dylib /Library/Java/Extensions/libtaos.dylib` to create a symbolic link for the `taos` dynamic library.
 - Apache Flink version 1.19.0 or above has been installed.
 For the specific installation method, please refer to the [official documentation](https://flink.apache.org/).

 ## 4. Build